-On this page, we'll highlight the priority issues where lawmakers need to hear from physicians and PAs directly.
+On this page, we'll highlight some of WSMA's top advocacy priorities where lawmakers need to hear from physicians and PAs directly.

 Take Action: Urge Your State Lawmakers to Support Telemedicine Payment Parity

 The Legislature has granted a brief extension—through Oct.
 1—of Gov. Jay Inslee's proclamation temporarily requiring telemedicine payment parity.
 While the WSMA was glad to see the proclamation extended, we continue to advocate for the policy to be extended through the end of the year, which is when the provisions of Senate Bill 5385, permanently requiring payment parity from state-regulated health plans, take effect.

 Similarly, the Office of the Insurance Commissioner has extended its emergency order to health insurers expanding telehealth and other coverages until Oct.
 14, including requiring all state-regulated carriers to permit and reimburse for care provided over non-HIPAA compliant platforms, including video chat applications and telephones.